 Business risk is anything that hampers a company from achieving its objectives, such as generating profits.
-These risks could even threaten the company’s sustainability in the long-run.
-These risks are uncertain or unexpected events on which business usually has no control.
+These risks could even threaten the company’s sustainability in the long run.
+These risks are uncertain or unexpected events over which business usually has no control.

 Causes of Business Risk

 There are primarily three causes of business risks:

 These are the causes on which human beings have no control.
 For example, an earthquake, virus outbreak, flood, and more.
 It usually affects all industries across the country.

 These causes include risks that may result due to a human error.
 For example, dishonest employees leak business secrets to a competitor or intentionally avoid the work.
 Human causes also include strikes, fatigue, negligence, etc. Also, factors such as changes in taste and preferences come under human causes.